-The coaching staff is now beginning to spread the Mount rugby tradition into the summer with new summer clinics for current players and U19 prospects interested in Mount rugby, or just interested in rugby in general.
+The coaching staff is now beginning to spread the Mount rugby tradition into the summers with new summer men's rugby camps for current players and U19 prospects interested in Mount rugby, or just interested in rugby in general.

 "None of us are stronger than all of us"